Agoric/agoric-sdk/packages/SwingSet/docs/devices.md

 Unlike the `E` wrapper, this does not return a promise, since `sendOnly` does not provide one either.

-TODO: `liveSlots` does not yet provide the `SO` send-only wrapper.

 ## Devices Don't Promise

-For simplicity, we remove the promise APIs from devices and their interactions with Vats.
-Devices cannot create kernel promises, or receive them in calls, and `syscall.sendOnly` (which is the only way for the device to send messages to vats) does not cause a promise to be created.
+For simplicity, we remove the promise APIs from devices and their interactions with vats.
+Devices cannot create kernel promises, and `syscall.sendOnly` (which is the only way for the device to send messages to vats) does not cause a promise to be created.
 Vats cannot put promises into the arguments of `syscall.callNow`.

 We might change this in the future.